kuzzleio/documentation/src/api/1/controller-security/get-profile-rights/index.md

 {{{since "1.0.0"}}}

-Get the detailed rights configured by a security profile.
+Gets the detailed rights configured by a security profile.

 ---